 Ms. Hines wanted the students to have the opportunity to spend time together socializing, but she also wanted each student to learn more about sponsorship and ask any questions they might have about it.

 The scoop about our sponsors

 Before the ice cream was served, Ms. Hines asked students to raise their hands if they had a question.
-One student raised his hand and asked, “What does the word sponsor mean?”
+One student raised his hand and asked, “What does the word ‘sponsor’ mean?”

 Sponsorship from afar

 Another child raised his hand and asked, “Does my sponsor live in Richmond?”
 Ms. Hines explained that most sponsors do not live in Richmond – that they live all over the country, and some, even in other countries.
-This was very fascinating to all of them.
-They were very touched that someone who lives somewhere else would care enough to help them.
+This was very fascinating to all of them and they were very touched that someone who lives somewhere else would care enough to help them.
 Yet another boy raised his hand and exclaimed, “I got to meet and hang out at school with my sponsor!”
 He was so proud to share this with the others.

 HOW DO I SPONSOR A CHILD IN RICHMOND, VIRGINIA?

 You can sponsor a child in Richmond in one of two ways: call our office at 1-800-538-5381 and speak with one of our staff members, or email us at firstname.lastname@example.org.